-Orthodontic Emergency Care provided by Robinson + Ries Orthodontics in Columbia, Missouri.
+Orthodontic Emergency Care is provided by Robinson + Ries Orthodontics in Columbia, Missouri.
 Before calling Robinson and Ries Orthodontics with a problem, ask yourself: Is this an emergency?
-True Orthodontic emergencies are rare.
-Although we are glad to help, this summary makes it easy to learn more about your appliance, how to solve small problems and avoid unnecessary trips to our office.
+True orthodontic emergencies are rare.
+Although we are glad to help, this summary makes it easy to learn more about your appliance, how to solve small problems, and avoid unnecessary trips to our office.

 Issues You Can Take Care of Yourself:

 - Sore teeth.
 For the first few days following an adjustment, it is normal for your teeth to be tender.
 You may take whatever pain reliever you normally use for a headache.
 After a few days, the soreness should go away.
 Pain not related to adjustments is unusual and not expected.
 Be sure to see your general dentist regularly throughout treatment for cavity prevention.